boluwatife010/HoraProject/README.md

-# TODO list API
+# HORA API

-This project is a Node.js and TypeScript-based API for creating tasks for students and to also enable them collaborate using special features.
-It includes functionality for creating accountability groups and partners and points for tracking progress.
+This project is a Node.js and TypeScript-based API for managing students productivity and to also enable them collaborate using special features.
+It includes functionality for creating accountability groups, progress bars, leaderboard and points for tracking progress.

 ## Features